 The quality of the audio at slower tempos is great - better than most video player programs.
 The video slowdown range is 50-100%.
 If you want slower than that, you can select values as low as 12%, which is an 8X slow down (1 second would take 8 seconds), and still has good quality.
 Note: When set to values lower than 50%, the Video Window is disabled, but the audio continues at the extreme slow tempo.
 This is a great tool for transcription.
-You can select a range in the Track window and loop a section of the video at a low tempo for example.
+You can select a range in the Tracks window and loop a section of the video at a low tempo for example.

-Re-sync now If the audio and video have become out of sync, press this button to re-sync them.
+If the audio and video have become out of sync, press the [Re-sync now] button.

-Settings...
-This will open the Video Settings dialog, which allows you to adjust the audio and video playback time.
+The [Settings] button will open the Video Settings dialog, which allows you to adjust the audio and video playback time.